National Register Listings in

 Today, Renville County continues to be a close-knit community with a strong sense of history and heritage.
 It is known for its scenic beauty, outdoor recreational opportunities, and various cultural events, which celebrate its past while embracing its future.
 From its earliest indigenous roots to its present-day achievements, Renville County's history reflects the resilience and perseverance of the people who have called it home.

-This timeline provides a condensed summary of the historical journey of Renville County, North Dakota.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Renville County, North Dakota.